JohnvanDam/GeneOntologySupplement/README.md

 2. cd to the cloned repo directory.
 3. Execute 'make'.

-All relevant files not present will be downloaded, and all analyses will be run automatically.
+All relevant files not present will be downloaded, including the Ontologizer, and all analyses will be run automatically.

 #Known problems
 GOA annotation version 164 is current (as of 2017-01-19) and not yet in the legacy